-We hope that health guidelines will allow us to restart Reading Buddies: Students improve reading fluency and self-confidence while reading with our younger school partners.
+Reading Buddies: Students improve reading fluency and self-confidence while reading with our younger school partners.

-Computer Literacy: Through weekly instruction with media/technology instructor Wendy Milette, students develop their knowledge of technology and how to use it safely while using problem solving skills to accomplish tasks.
+Computer Literacy: Through weekly instruction with media/technology instructor Wendy Milette, students develop their knowledge of technology and how to use it safely while using problem-solving skills to accomplish tasks.

 Science and Engineering: Students investigate science through FOSS (Full Option Science System).
 As scientists, students observe phenomena, think about how they relate to what is known, test their ideas in logical ways, generate explanations based on evidence, then ask more questions.
-Students will put their innovative thinking to the test as they research and develop solutions to their own problems then present them at our school science and engineering fair.
+Students will put their innovative thinking to the test as they research and develop solutions to their own problems, then present them at our school science and engineering fair.

 Theater: Students connect subject area content of the California Gold Rush to theater in our very own class rendition of Gold Dust or Bust play.